sysgears/apollo-universal-starter-kit/README.md

 - Full CRUD funcionality with Subscriptions in post example, with [ReduxForm]

 ## React Native integration
-This starter kit adds full [React Native] integration, with [Webpack] as a packager.
+This starter kit adds full [React Native] integration, with [Webpack] as a packager and [Expo].
+No native code compilation tools are needed in order to develop native mobile applications with this kit.
 You are able to run both web and mobile versions of your app at the same time connected to the same backend.

 For running Android or iOS you need to set in package.json `ios` or `android` field `true`.
 Currently we do not support running both at the same time, since Expo does not support this.